Currency in New Zealand: A Full Guide

-Exchange rates change frequently, and every provider offers different rates.
-This makes it hard to say what the cheapest way and place to exchange currency is.
+Because exchange rates change so frequently, and every provider offers different rates it’s hard to say the cheapest way and place to exchange currency.

 This is a convenient way to buy currency but you need some time.
 You can choose where to pick the order up from, and in some instances can get home delivery.
 When you order with Travelex, you can choose to order cash, a prepaid Travelex Money Card or both!

 Yes, you can buy currency at the airport.
 But that doesn’t mean you should.
 While it’s convenient, it’s also very expensive.
-If you have run out of time before your trip, it's definitely better to buy currency when you get to New Zealand, or use your Aussie debit card instead.
+If you have run out of time before your trip, you might find you get a better rate and lower overall costs if you make an ATM withdrawal on arrival in New Zealand instead.

 If you decide to buy your currency when you get to New Zealand, the first thing you’ll need to do is make sure you have Australian dollars in cash.
 This way you can exchange it when you get there.

 Similar to in Australia, it’s best to avoid buying currency at the airport or your hotel, and better to head to a busier area where competition can push prices down.
 You’ll find currency exchange offices in all major New Zealand towns and cities, both in central districts and in areas where there are lots of tourists.